Henrygb/RepData_PeerAssessment1/PA1_template.md

 One approach to imputing values for the intervals in these days is to take the means for each five-minute interval just calculated and apply these to the missing days.
-Since numbers of steps are integers, a slight adjustment to round the means to an integer might be sensible.
+Since numbers of steps are integers, a slight adjustment to round the means for each interval to an integer might be sensible.

 ```r